iottly/iottly.github.io/getting_started.md

 #### Fill the new command handler with the logic to store the threshold

-In the *Coding Firmware* panel, you will find a new command handler `set_alarm_threshold` which have been generated when you created the new command.
+In the *Management Scripts* panel, you will find a new command handler `set_alarm_threshold` which have been generated when you created the new command.

 Simply add this code at the end of the handler: